-Jeff Allen is in his second year as head football athletic trainer at The University of Alabama.
-Before joining the Crimson Tide, Allen was the head athletic trainer at The University of Central Florida.
-He was responsible for all of the sports medicine needs for the entire department.
+Assistant Athletics Director for Sports Medicine Jeff Allen is in his eighth season at The University of Alabama.
+Before joining the Crimson Tide, Allen was the head athletic trainer at the University of Central Florida.
+At UCF, Allen was responsible for all of the sports medicine needs for the entire department.

-Prior to his post at UCF, Allen was head athletic trainer at Tennessee-Chattanooga from 2000-04 where he oversaw the athletic training operations for 16 varsity sports while handling all of the duties associated with the football program.
+Prior to his post at UCF, Allen was head athletic trainer at Chattanooga from 2000-04, overseeing the athletic training operations for 16 varsity sports while handling all of the duties associated with the football program.